hibernate/hibernate-validator/README.md

 ## What is it?

-This is the reference implementation of JSR-349 - Bean Validation 1.1.
+This is the reference implementation of [JSR-349 - Bean Validation 1.1](http://www.beanvalidation.org/).
 Bean Validation defines a metadata model and API for JavaBean validation.
 The default metadata source is annotations, with the ability to override and extend the meta-data through the use of XML validation descriptors.

 ## Documentation

-The documentation for this release is included in the docs directory of distribution package or can be accessed [online](  http://www.hibernate.org/subprojects/validator/docs.html).
+The documentation for this release is included in the _docs_ directory of the distribution package or can be accessed [online](http://www.hibernate.org/subprojects/validator/docs.html).

 ## Release Notes